wp-plugins/masjidnow/readme.txt

 Tags: masjidnow, iqamah, salah, islam, masjid, mosque, salat, prayer Requires at least: 3.5.1
 Tested up to: 3.5.1
-Stable tag: 0.9.7
+Stable tag: 0.9.8
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Provides a widget for displaying daily iqamah timings from MasjidNow.com for any mosque that has uploaded it's timings there, as well as calculated prayer times for an area.
+Provides the ability to display daily and monthly adhan and iqamah timings from MasjidNow.com.
+Local adhan times calculation available if necessary.

 == Description ==

 Provides a widget for displaying daily iqamah timings from MasjidNow.com for any mosque that has uploaded it's timings there.
-The timings are displayed along-side calculated timings which can be adjusted from the plugin's settings.
+The timings are displayed along-side adhan timings which can be adjusted from the plugin's settings if necessary.

+Also provides a shortcode for displaying the monthly iqamah timings table.

 == Installation ==